Do I have to be nominated to apply to Ottumwa Leadership Academy?

 How do I apply for the program?

-Complete and submit an enrollment application (link) and follow the instructions provided on the application.
+Complete and submit an enrollment application and follow the instructions provided on the application.

 How is the Ottumwa Leadership Academy funded?

 Funding is provided by participant tuition fees, contributions from corporations and organizations.
-It is subsidized by Ottumwa Regional Legacy Foundation as part of a 5-point strategic plan.
+It is subsidized by the Legacy Foundation and is a program of the Foundation.

 Is tuition assistance available?

-We have one scholarship available: The Andy Hansen Legacy Scholarship.
+We have limited scholarships available: The Andy Hansen Legacy Scholarship and the Alumni Association Scholarship.

-Following his tenure, the Ottumwa Regional Legacy Foundation wanted to honor Andy’s dedication to the betterment of the Ottumwa community by creating the Andy Hansen Legacy Scholarship.
+Following his tenure, the Legacy Foundation wanted to honor Andy’s dedication to the betterment of the Ottumwa community by creating the Andy Hansen Legacy Scholarship.